 No, braces shouldn’t hurt you.
 Most people will experience some discomfort and tenderness for a few days after fitting and adjustments.
 Don’t worry, that means your teeth are moving!
 Over-the-counter painkillers such as Panadol will relieve the discomfort if required.

 Fortunately, with modern orthodontic technology, the need for tooth removal has been greatly reduced.
 We believe every tooth is precious and will do our best to retain your complete and natural smile for life.
 We will only recommend tooth removal if it is absolutely necessary.

 Although metal braces are extremely efficient for moving teeth, we offer many alternatives.
-We have discreet clear braces, lingual braces that are hidden when you smile and Invisalign® clear aligners made from virtually invisible plastic.
+We have discreet clear braces that are hidden when you smile and Invisalign® clear aligners made from virtually invisible plastic.
 Find out what’s best for you at your consultation.

 Yes, we do.
 Our Specialist Orthodontists are extremely experienced in the use of Invisalign® treatment and believe it gets our patients great results.
 You can come in for a consultation and speak with us about Invisalign® treatment to see if it’s right for you.

 *Invisalign® aligners are a registered medical device, you should always read and follow the label as well as the instructions of your treating orthodontist.

 No, you don’t need a referral from your dentist to see us at Modern Orthodontics.
 Just call or email to book a consultation with us.
 With your permission, we can inform your dentist about your orthodontic treatment plan and work closely with them throughout your treatment.